Toni-SM/semu.data.visualizer/README.md

 ---
 **```NativePlot.add_data(data) -> None```**

+Add a new data to the current native plot and show it

 Parameters:
 - **data** (int, float or numeric iterable object: list, tuple, numpy.ndarray, etc.): Data to be added.
 The numeric iterable object must to have the same length of the number of lines plot defined.
 If the data is a single number (int, float) only the first line will be updated

 ---
 **```NativePlot.set_data(data) -> None```**

+Set a new completed subset of data (for each line plot) to the current native plot and show them

 Parameters:
 - **data** (collection of numeric iterable objects: list, tuple, collections.queue, numpy.ndarray, etc.): Data to be added.
 Each subset of data will overwrite previous ones.
 The numeric iterable object must to have the same length of the number of lines plot defined.
 Each subset of data must to implement the .append(...) method (numpy.ndarray type will be converted to list automatically)